 Peter Kather (“experienced and excellent”, competitor), Christof Augenstein (“fantastic how quickly he gets to grips with a case.
 Clients really like him”, competitor), Miriam Kiefer (“very client-facing”, competitor), Christopher Weber (“well versed in technology, international, highly focused”, competitor)

 5 partners, 7 associates, 1 of counsel

 Exclusively litigation and advice in IP.

-Litigation: Medac (defendant) against Eli Lilly over cancer drug pemetrexed (public knowledge).
-Regularly for B. Braun Melsungen, BASF, Boston Scientific, Coloplast, DWS, Tesa, TI Automotive.
+Litigation: Ericsson (claimant) against Samsung on implementation patents in mobile communications (settled 2021); Medac (defendant) against Eli Lilly over cancer drug pemetrexed; Coloplast (claimant) against Hollister on urinary catheters (both public knowledge); regular litigation for B. Braun Melsungen, BASF, Boston Scientific, Coloplast, DWS, Tesa, TI Automotive.
 Advice: Lenze on employee invention law.